 These areas have all seen a significant melt in snow and ice conditions, allowing visitors to use these sites from sunrise to sunset.

-- Strong Current: Water outflows from the South Saskatchewan River are still high as the river melts, resulting in a very strong current.
+- Strong River Current: Water outflows from the South Saskatchewan River can vary throughout the year and can be are extremely high, especially in the spring and early summer, resulting in a very strong current.
 Please be cautious near the river and do not leave children or pets unattended.